 I deeply believe that humanity’s path out of this time of growing crisis is to not only support a new way of being but to also resist the current social-political-economic system that is killing us and life on the planet.
-The way I see to resist, however, is with understanding and care.
+The way I see to resist, however, is with empathy and care.
 As I understand it, this system has been growing for a very long time as it has spread throughout the world in many civilizations that have come and gone in the sands of time; increasing technological advances shape our human consciousness towards greater materialism, individualism, and control.
 Our civilization now seems to be decaying through a preponderance of corruption, self-obsession, and greed, as all previous civilizations have done at this stage.
 This time, however, except for some indigenous populations around the world carrying the ancient wisdom, we are a global civilization that now faces existential threats to all of humanity and much of life on the planet.
 Some say we are entering (or have entered) a period of Earth’s 6th mass extinction.

 We all carry the dysfunction of the current system within us and are part of its death and the birth into something new on the planet.
 But what role do we take if we want to resist this system and support the arising of a new, healthier one?
 And how can we bring this way of responding into communication and conversation?